Applications due March 25

 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

-Note that this adult cancers competition is distinct from the V Foundation Clinical Scholar announcement, which has a due date of Feb.
-27, 2020.
+Note that this adult cancers competition is distinct from the V Foundation Pediatric Cancer Research Grant announcement, which has an internal due date of March 18, 2021.
+Investigators may apply to both programs.

 - Applicants must hold a tenure-track faculty position as an assistant professor.
 Non-promotable, adjunct, affiliated, temporary, part-time or acting faculty positions are not eligible for this grant competition.

-- Applicants must have been appointed to their first full-time assistant professor position within the last five years, and have not yet been promoted to associate professor.
+- Have been appointed to their first full-time assistant professor position within the last five years, and not yet been promoted to associate professor.

-- Applicants must have at least two years postdoctoral (M.D. or Ph.D.) fellowship training.
-For M.D.s, a minimum of one year is acceptable if only one year is required for the specialty.
+- Applicants must have at least two years of postdoctoral (M.D. or Ph.D.) fellowship training.
+For M.D.’s, a minimum of one year is acceptable if only one year is required for the specialty.

-- Applicants must be either U.S. citizens or be a permanent legal resident in the United States.
+- Applicants must be either U.S. citizens or permanent legal residents in the U.S.

 Internal selection process

-Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in PDF format) to LSO@vanderbilt.edu by 5 p.m. on Monday, March 9, 2020.
+Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in a single PDF) to LSO@vanderbilt.edu by 5 p.m. on March 25, 2021.

 - Brief (2-page maximum) research plan including summary budget;